serdarbsgn/gyrowheel/readme.md

 - **vgamepad**: Licensed under the MIT License.
 See [LICENSES/vgamepad-LICENSE](LICENSES/vgamepad-LICENSE).
 - **pyserial**: Licensed under the BSD License.
 See [LICENSES/pyserial-LICENSE](LICENSES/pyserial-LICENSE).

+Also using this driver:

+- **ViGEmBus**: Licensed under the BSD License.
+See [LICENSES/vigembus-LICENSE]

 The full license texts for these libraries are included in the `LICENSES` directory of this repository.
+It is because of them that I was able to conjure this project so, THANKS!